 - Medication compliance

 - Safety of home environment

 - Attendance of follow-up appointments

 - Maintaining regular outpatient visits

 - Adherence to health maintenance regimen

 The Patient Care Navigator reaches out by phone at specific intervals following discharge to determine the status of each of these issues.
 These are not merely courtesy calls: if a ‘red flag’ is detected, the coordinator takes immediate and decisive action.
-This can include notifying the Aspen Hills nursing staff and patient’s physician; arranging medication delivery; proactively facilitating patient transportation to medical appointments; communicating with home health care agency or DME provider; and whatever measures are necessary to support patient’s health, safety, and successful outcomes.
+This can include notifying the Hampton Ridge nursing staff and patient’s physician; arranging medication delivery; proactively facilitating patient transportation to medical appointments; communicating with home health care agency or DME provider; and whatever measures are necessary to support patient’s health, safety, and successful outcomes.